cognitedata/power-ops-sdk/cognite/powerops/resync/v2/README.md

 by using the data from the `source_file` and navigating to the value in the dictionary that corresponds to the `extraction_path`.

-Any string keys contained inside `[]` will be substituted by that instances field by that name, ie. the below example would use the path `model.generator.Holen_G1.p_min` in order to populate the generator with name *Holen_G1*.
+Any string keys contained inside `[]` will be substituted by that instance's field by that name, ie. the below example would use the path `model.generator.Holen_G1.p_min` in order to populate the generator with name *Holen_G1*.

 Any integer keys contained inside `[]` will fetch the value at that index, ie. like for example this